Great ape language: Language abilities

 With their funding gone, researchers turned to new projects.
 Some, feeling responsible to maintain care of their animal subjects, largely abandoned science.
 Penny Patterson, for example, turned to PR work and children's media to raise funds to care for Koko and gorilla Michael.
 Roger Fouts struggled to show results for an NIH grant tied to Washoe teaching her foster baby signs.
-(Fouts was accused by a one of his staff of faking data; another former grad student, Sue Savage-Rumbaugh, criticized him for over-interpretation.)
-Ultimately, Fouts proved more concerned with animals rights and welfare than scientific research.
+(Fouts was accused by one of his staff of faking data; another former grad student, Sue Savage-Rumbaugh, criticized him for over-interpretation.)
 In the 1980s, he partnered with Jane Goodall on a campaign to improve conditions for chimpanzees in NIH-funded labs, an effort that effectively alienated him from fellow scientists.

 The Gardners, unlike Fouts and Patterson, seemed to show little concern for the chimps' welfare after their studies ended.
 The Gardners were seen as the most data-driven and rigorous of the sign-language researchers.
 In 1989, they edited a volume that incorporated new data and addressed earlier criticisms of their work.
 Teaching Sign Language to Chimpanzees described "the continuity between human behavior and the rest of animal animal" and found "no barriers to be broken, no chasms to be bridged, only unknown territory to be charted."
 In contrast to earlier studies, the book was favorably reviewed by scholars.